-To take advantage of this new subsidy, your business must meet the eligibility criteria.
+To take advantage of this new subsidy, your business must meet the criteria to be eligible for Jobkeeper.
 Separately, the employee that you are claiming for will need to meet their own set of criteria which you can read more about here.

 Eligibility for Employers